Markiyan Voytsekhovskyy: Early life

 In his youth, Voytsekhovskyy was part of the Shakhtar Donetsk academy.
-After moving to Canada, he joined Rush Academy.
+After moving to Canada, he joined the Rush Canada Academy.
 In 2021, he played with the Guelph United FC U21 team in the League1 Ontario Reserve division.

 Club career

-In 2022, he joined League1 Ontario club ProStars FC.
+In 2022, Voytsekhovskyy joined League1 Ontario club ProStars.
 He was named the league's Young Player of the Year, and was named a league First Team All-Star and was named to the U20 Best XI.
 After the season, he began training with FC Tigers Vancouver.

-In December 2022, he signed his first professional contract with York United FC of the Canadian Premier League for the 2023 season, joining on a two-year contract, with a club option for a further season.
+In December 2022, Voytsekhovskyy signed his first professional contract with York United of the Canadian Premier League for the 2023 season, joining on a two-year contract, with a club option for a further season.
+On April 16, 2023, he made his professional debut for York, starting in a 2–0 league loss to Valour.
+On April 22, he scored his first professional goal in a 2–1 league defeat to Vancouver.
+On June 21, 2023, he suffered a Jones fracture in a match against the HFX Wanderers, causing him to miss the remainder of the season.
+At the end of the 2024 season, the club picked up his option for the 2025 season.

+In July 2025, he moved to Valour FC in a player swap, with Shaan Hundal moving to York United in Return, signing for the remainder of 2025 with an option for 2026.